Various Risk Metrics

 Options Analyzer tab expanded with the list of selectable metrics (expected value, standard deviation, entropy, value at risk and more) for the chart carousel and metric table.

-Usually, the following metrics are available to display in the metric table and charts carousel.
+Most of the time, these are the metrics you can choose to show in the metric table and the chart carousel.

 Expected Value